Oxford vs Cambridge for Economics – Which one is better in 2024?

 First year comes to an end with Preliminary Examinations (prelims), once successfully completed, students can move into Final Honours School (FHS).

-FHS (Final Honors Students)
+FHS (Final Honours Students)

 Before advancing to FHS, students are required to take courses for 8 final papers, or 7 paper as well as a thesis.
 A minimum of 2 options has to be from the Economics List and at least 2 of the options have to be from the management list.
 The left over 4 options can be selected from either department lists of options.